SymbolixAU/googleway/cran-comments.md

+Resubmission (2) of googleway.
+In this version I have:

+* Removed mis-spelled 'Maintanier' field from DESCRIPTION

-Resubmission of googleway.
+Resubmission (1) of googleway.
 In this version I have:

 * Identified the author of the c++ code in the DESCRIPTION
 * Removed redundant 'Functions to' from package title